kmorrell27/UpperCrustCatering/_menus/bar-service.md

 For those clients of our who choose to add spirits to their event we gladly offer the following packages.

-## Deluxe Open Bar
+## Top Shelf Open Bar

-4 hour bar service $18.95/person
+4 hour bar service $19.95/person

-Each additional hour $3.00/person
+Each additional hour $3/person

 - Absolut Vodka
 - Tanqueray Gin